krishnalalp/sentiment-analysis-apparel/README.md

 # sentiment-analysis-apparel
-Performance of different ML algorithms with apparel data
+Performance of different ML algorithms with apparel data using Python